syncfusion-content/blazor-docs/blazor/treemap/layout.md

 ---
 layout: post
 title: Layout in Blazor TreeMap Component | Syncfusion
-description: Learn here all about Layout in Syncfusion Blazor TreeMap component and more.
+description: Checkout and learn here all about Layout in Syncfusion Blazor TreeMap component and much more details.
 platform: Blazor
 control: TreeMap
 documentation: ug